JoinColony/coding-challenge-events-list/README.md

 #### Handling User Addresses

-User addresses should be used as-is, no parsing or mapping necessary
+User addresses should be used as-is, no parsing or mapping necessary, just make sure you get the "correct" value for the user address from the logs. _(there are many values that look like a user address hash, especially when merging the raw and parsed logs together)_

 #### Handling User Roles